3 min read

-This problem solving methodology was developed by Ford Motor Company developed.
-It was known as Team Oriented Problem Solving (TOPS), in the 1980s.
+This problem-solving methodology was developed by Ford Motor Company.
+It was formerly known as Team Oriented Problem Solving (TOPS), in the 1980s.
 The early usage of 8D proved so effective that it was adopted by Ford as the primary method of documenting problem solving efforts, and it is still in use by them to this day.
 8D have become a very popular technique among manufacturers because of its effectiveness and ease of use.

 Click Here to Download Readymade Editable Toolkits & Templates on Quality Assurance/Quality Control, Lean Six Sigma, Lean Manufacturing, Six Sigma, ISO 9001, ISO 14001, ISO 22000, ISO 45001, FSSC 22000, HSSE, Project Management etc.